0xsol1d/BellsNftTools/README.md

 For various reasons, two additional tools could be helpful:

+- `combineIdsWithRarity.js` copies all inscription IDs from the inscription.json to the correlating fields into the rarity.json file.

 - `fileRenamer.js` helps to get a folder full of files into the correct naming format for the `autoInscriber`, e.g. if the collcetion was not created with the tool.

 - `getGenesis.js` helps to find the id of a certain inscription if you only have the tx id of the utxo that holds the inscription e.g. after a transfer or so.